timovaris/timovaris/cv.md

 ## Summary

-Experienced itc-professional and supervisor with 20+ years of experience in various positions.
-Currently working as a advisory consultant in Knowit Solutions.
+Experienced itc-professional and supervisor with 25 years of experience in various positions.
+Currently working as a senior consultant in Arado.

 During my career in software development, I have used various different technologies and design patterns, mostly in OO paradigm.
 In project management and product owner roles I have used both waterfall and agile methodologies.